Webinar – Proteomics using SILAC: Applications in cell culture and living animals

 Prof. Dr. Marcus Krüger

-Speaker: Prof. Dr. Martin Krüger
+Speaker: Prof. Dr. Marcus Krüger

 Head of Proteomics